hacksu/react-tutorial/README.md

 return <p>Hello, world</p>;
 ```

-- we are using an extension to javascript called jsx that lets you create and use html elements in javascript code exactly as you would use numbers or strings or other data types. this syntax is not technically 100% tied to react, but it's very convenient to use it here. if you just write a start tag, some content, and an end tag, you get an html element, just like if you type a quotation mark, some text, and then another quotation mark, you get a string.
+- we are using an extension to javascript called jsx that lets you create and use html elements in javascript code exactly as you would use numbers or strings or other data types. this syntax is not technically 100% tied to react, but it's very convenient to use it here. in jsx, if you just write a start tag, some content, and an end tag, you get an html element, just like how in most programming languages, if you type a quotation mark, some text, and then another quotation mark, you get a string.

 - so does everyone see the hello, world? is codepen, like, working? and is everyone processing what we're doing here? bc i guess this looks kind of weird.